neo-one-suite/neo-one/packages/neo-one-website/tutorial/tutorial.md

 export class Token extends SmartContract {
   @receive
   public mintTokens(): void {
-    // Inspect the current transaction
-    const { notifications } = Blockchain.currentTransaction;
+    // Get the latest NEO transfers to this contract const transfers = Blockchain.currentNEOTransfers.filter(
+      (transfer) => transfer.to !== undefined && transfer.to.equals(this.address),
+    );
-    if (notifications.length === 0) {
+    if (transfers.length === 0) {
       throw new Error('Invalid mintTokens');
     }

-    // Take the first sender address as the minter. const sender = notifications[0].scriptHash;
+    // Get the minter address from the current transaction sender const sender = Blockchain.currentTransaction.sender;

-    // Sum up the amount of NEO sent to the contract.
-If anything else is sent, throw an error. let amount = 0;
+    // Sum up the amount of NEO sent to the contract from the sender.
+    // Note that the minter will have to make these transfers before calling `mintTokens` let amount = 0;
+    // tslint:disable-next-line: no-loop-statement
-    for (const notification of notifications) {
+    for (const transfer of transfers) {
-      // Parse the stack items array in each notification to determine how much the sender transfered
-      // This is a WIP for our compiler and is coming soon }
+      if (transfer.from !== undefined && transfer.from.equals(sender)) {
+        amount += transfer.amount * this.amounterPerNEO;
+      }
+    }

     this.issue(sender, amount);